proplot-dev/proplot/docs/showcase.rst

 Helvetica is the MATLAB default, but matplotlib does not come packaged with it and defaults to a font called “DejaVu Sans”.
 ProPlot adds back Helvetica and makes it the default.

-In my opinion, Helvetica is much more professional-looking than the DejaVu Sans.
-You can change the default font by modifying your ``.proplotrc`` (see the `~proplot.rcmod` documentation).
+Helvetica is more professional-looking than the DejaVu Sans, in my biased opinion.
+See the `~proplot.rcmod` documentation for changing the default font.

 .. code:: ipython3